 Nurturing a future-oriented learning community to be a Self-directed Learner,

 Desired Student Outcomes:

 and use technology adeptly to reflect on their own learning and use feedback

 2. Active Contributors who are able to work effectively in teams, take

 3. Confident Persons who have a strong sense of right and wrong and can

-4. Concerned Citizens who can behave responsibility towards family, community and nation online.
+4. Concerned Citizens who can behave responsibility towards family, community

-Singapore Learning Space (SLS)
+Student Learning Space (SLS)

 Digital Citizenship Education (DCE)